awsdocs/aws-single-sign-on-user-guide/doc_source/saasapps.md

 # Cloud applications<a name="saasapps"></a>

-You can use the AWS SSO application configuration wizard to include built\-in SAML integrations to many popular cloud applications\.
+You can use the IAM Identity Center application configuration wizard to include built\-in SAML integrations to many popular cloud applications\.
 Examples include Salesforce, Box, and Office 365\.
 For a complete list of applications that you can add from the wizard, see [Supported applications](#saasapps-supported)\.

-Most cloud applications come with detailed instructions on how to set up the trust between AWS SSO and the application's service provider\.
+Most cloud applications come with detailed instructions on how to set up the trust between IAM Identity Center and the application's service provider\.
 You can find these instructions on the cloud applications configuration page during the setup process and after the application has been set up\.
 After the application has been configured, you can assign access to the groups or users that require it\.

 ## Supported applications<a name="saasapps-supported"></a>

-AWS SSO has built\-in support for the following commonly used cloud applications\.
+IAM Identity Center has built\-in support for the following commonly used cloud applications\.

 **Note**
 AWS Support engineers can assist customers who have Business and Enterprise support plans with some integration tasks that involve third\-party software\.
 For a current list of supported platforms and applications, see [Third\-Party Software Support](https://aws.amazon.com/premiumsupport/faqs/#what3rdParty) on the *AWS Support Features* page\.